Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/isle-v140-git-cleanup.md

 ```

 * Run the tools against your existing local forked or cloned ISLE git repository.
   * **Example** usage for finding the 50 biggest files or folders in your local forked or cloned ISLE git repository.
-You can swap out the `ISLE` for the name of your forked or cloned ISLE project git repository.
+You can swap out the `ISLE` for the name of your forked or cloned ISLE project git repository e.g. `yourreponame-isle`
     * `./git-tools/clean-binaries/get_biggest_files_in_history.sh -r ./ISLE/ -n 50`

 * Review the resulting file to see if any of the files and folders listed in the `Files & Folder removed` section appear.